fishslips/TimSeverance/docs/Academic/CS-2300/Week 8.md

 See 6.5.1 for further questions.
 Note: 45 for instance divides cleanly into 675, but not 210.
 So it's not the gcd.
 When we reach 15, that is the gcd, or the largest non-zero, positive number that cleanly divides 675 and 210.

-When we get to the end of our euclids algorith, we have these forms we can manipulate.
+When we get to the end of our euclids algorithm, we have these forms we can manipulate.
 Remember that we can